 Multiprotocol Label Switching (MPLS) is a routing optimization technique that uses the shortest path to route network traffic based on the ‘labels’, rather than looking at the complex routing tables of routers.
 MPLS assigns labels to each data packet and controls the path they follow.

 Moreover, MLPS is a protocol-independent and scalable solution.
 It significantly increases the delivery rate of IP packets so that users do not experience downtime when connected to the network.

 In addition, MPLS works somewhat similarly to VPN.
 It separates the traffic of one customer from other customers.
-Though it does not encrypts data like a VPN but ensures that a packet from one customer cannot be received by other customers.
+However, it does not encrypt data like a VPN but ensures that a packet from one customer cannot be received by other customers.

 ATM (Asynchronous Transfer Mode)